Gradient flows for empirical Bayes in high-dimensional linear models: Theoretical guarantees

+If we assume that the prior $g_*$ is centered such that $g_*$ has mean 0, and we restrict also to mean-zero estimators $\widehat g$ satisfying \eqref{eq:nearNPMLE}, then Assumption \ref{assump:design}(a) is not needed, and our proof of Theorem \ref{thm:consistency} establishes the consistency of $\widehat g$ under Assumption \ref{assump:design}(b) alone.

+\item Assumption \ref{assump:design}(b) is the main non-trivial condition of the theorem, and ensures correct estimation of properties of $g_*$ beyonds its first two moments.
+We note that for many dense regression designs $\X$ (in contrast to the sequence model $\X=\Id$), the marginal distribution of any $O(1)$-sized subset of coordinates of $\y$ would be approximately normal for large $p$ (by the Central Limit Theorem), and this normal distribution depends only on the first two moments of $g_*$.
+Thus consistent estimation of $g_*$ beyond its first two moments must combine information from many coordinates of $\y$ to ``invert'' this averaging of coordinates of $\btheta$ by the regression design.

+Informally, Assumption \ref{assump:design}(b) posits the existence of test vectors $\{\z_j\}_{j \in \cS}$ such that each vector $\z_j$ can approximately orthogonalize $\x_j$ against the other variables $\{\x_k\}_{k \neq j}$ of the design.
+Under this condition, $\z_j^\top \y$ would isolate the $j$-th coordinate of $\btheta$ and resemble an observation $\theta_j+\eps_j'$ from a Gaussian sequence model (\ref{def:gau_seq}) with inflated noise variance $\Var[\eps_j']>\sigma^2$.
+These errors $\eps_j'$ are correlated for different coordinates $j \in \cS$, and the condition \eqref{eq:zjcorr} ensures that the correlations are sufficiently weak to guarantee concentration of $\sum_{j \in \cS} f_j(\z_j^\top \y)$ for Lipschitz test functions $f_j:\R \to \R$, which is needed in the proof.

+Assumption \ref{assump:design}(b) is reminiscent of the construction of approximate orthogonalization vectors in the debiased Lasso \citep{zhang2014confidence}.
+An important difference is that, here, $\{\z_j\}_{j\in \cS}$ is used only as a proof device for analyzing the NPMLE, and plays no role in the estimation procedure.
+In settings of random design, they may depend on the population covariance of the design even when this covariance cannot be consistently estimated from the data. \end{enumerate}
-A related consistency result was shown in the recent work \cite{mukherjee2023mean} studying variational inference, in settings where $p \leq n$ and $\X$ has singular values satisfying $c \leq \sigma_{\min}(\X) \leq \sigma_{\max}(\X) \leq C$.
-Under such conditions, the `test vectors' in Assumption \ref{assump:design} can be constructed as $\z_j = \X (\X^\top \X)^{-1} \mathbf{e}_j$ with $\mathbf{e}_j$ denoting the $j$-th basis vector in $\R^p$, so that $\{\z_j^\top \y\}_{j=1}^p$ are the usual linear regression z-scores.
-Our Assumption \ref{assump:design} can be seen as a relaxation of these conditions in \cite{mukherjee2023mean}, allowing for a more general $(n,p)$-ratio, including settings where the row span of $\X$ is not all of $\R^p$.

-The following result shows that Assumption \ref{assump:design} is satisfied for random sub-Gaussian designs with well-conditioned population covariance.
+A related consistency result was shown in the recent work of \cite{mukherjee2023mean} studying variational inference, in settings where $p \leq n$ and $c\sigma^2 \leq \lambda_{\min}(\X^\top \X) \leq \lambda_{\max}(\X^\top \X) \leq C\sigma^2$.
+Assumption~\ref{assump:design} is readily verified under such conditions, where the test vectors in Assumption \ref{assump:design}(b) can be constructed as $\z_j=\X(\X^\top \X)^{-1}\mathbf{e}_j$ with $\mathbf{e}_j$ denoting the $j$-th standard basis vector in $\R^p$, so that $\{\z_j^\top \y\}_{j=1}^p$ are the ordinary least squares estimators of $\{\theta_j\}_{j=1}^p$.
+Assumption~\ref{assump:design} can be seen as a relaxation of these conditions in \cite{mukherjee2023mean}, allowing also for undersampled designs where $n<p$ and the row span of $\X$ is not all of $\R^p$.
+The following result shows, for example, that Assumption \ref{assump:design} is satisfied for random subgaussian designs with well-conditioned population covariance.
 We present its proof in Appendix \ref{sec:design}.